ashmanq/rick_and_morty_character_select/README.md

 # Rick and Morty Character Search App

-This is a simple web app that allows you to search for characters from the Rick and Morty show.
-It communicates with an api to get a list of characters and then the search function will search through the list to find the first character that best matches your search query.
+This app uses the Vue.js JavaScript framework to allow a user to search for characters from the Rick and Mort show.

+### The objectives of the app were:
+* Demonstrate the ability to create a Vua app with multiple components and templates.

-The app uses the Vue Javascript framework.
+### The app carries out the following:
+* Fetches a list of character information from an online API
+* Allows the user to search for a specific character by typing their name into a box
+* Automatically lists the first result from the search as the user is typing the character name
+* Results show character name, gender, species, status and origin.

 ## Project setup
 ```